Guide to taxes required when buying a house in Spain

 1. Taxes needed to be paid at House Buying Stage

-- Stamp Duty (AJD)-paid when new houses are traded
+• Stamp Duty (AJD)-paid when new houses are traded

 The stamp duty rate is 1%~2% of the total house price (The tax may fluctuate depending on the different autonomous).

-A 10% value-added tax of the house price must be paid in the new housing transaction.
+A 10% value-added tax on the house price must be paid in the new housing transaction.
 For example, if the house is worth 200,000 euros, you will have to pay those 200,000 euros plus 20,000 euros (10% x 200,000 euros) of VAT.
-You do not have to do any paperwork regarding the payment of the tax since it will be the seller who does the paperwork of that tax in the Treasury.
+You do not have to do any paperwork regarding the payment of the tax since it will be the seller who does the paperwork for that tax in the Treasury.

 (This picture shows the tax of AJD and IVA in different regions of Spain)

-- Transfer Tax (ITP)-paid when the second-hand house is traded
+• Transfer Tax (ITP)-paid when the second-hand house is traded

 When you buy a second-hand home, the operation does not carry VAT, but it is not tax-free.
 This is where the Onerous Asset Transfer Tax, known as TPO or ITP, comes into effect.

-The transfer tax of 6%-10% of the house price This tax is paid after signing the public deed (the total amount).
+The transfer tax of 6%-10% of the house price.
+This tax is paid after signing the public deed (the total amount).
 This is important to know as all the deposits that are paid before the end of the sale won’t include the corresponding prorated ITP percentage.
 If you are paying property tax you won’t be paying extra stamp duty (AJD).
 That is because property transfer tax contains the AJD tax within.

 (This picture shows the ITP tax value of each region in Spain)

-- Land registry fees
+• Land registry fees

 The Land Registry (Registro de la Propiedad) officially records the ownership of the property in your name once the purchase has been completed.
-Real estate registration fee is about 0.1%~2% of the total house price, depending on whether a mortgage is involved.
+The real estate registration fee is about 0.1%~2% of the total house price, depending on whether a mortgage is involved.
 This seemingly simple note of registration requires the status check of the property, which would help to detect if the property has hidden vices.

-- Notary fees
+• Notary fees

 1) The agreed price of the property

-2) If there is sany mortgage
+2) If there is any mortgage

 3) The number of pages/sections the contract has